 While in general governing organizations will be free to structure their namespace in any way they see fit, these general guidelines are provided:

+The <governing-organization> of a namespace under the ‘urn:mrn’ namespace must provide a website where standards that specify identifier <type>s under their domain are the published.
+Annex A and lists all <governing-organization>’s who have registered their organizational abbreviation for utilization of the MRN namespace.
+Subsequent Annexes of this IALA Guideline #### specifies the Unique Identifier types defined under the ‘urn:mrn:iala’ namespace.

+The syntax of the … [KASPER to fill in…]

 Every identifier that refers to a national domain, uses standards available in ISO 3166-1 alpha-2 Codes for the representation of names of countries and their subdivisions.

+…

 Areas of application

+The <governing-organizations>’s that have registered to utilize the “urn:mrn” and “urn:mrnx” namespaces are listed in Annex A.

-This guideline provides the following identifier <type> specific definitions of syntax constrains
+This guideline provides the following identifier <type> specific definitions of syntax constrains under the IALA namespace in the following Annexes:

 Current Areas of application of Maritime Resource Names